NGnius/muss/README.md

 ![repl_demo](https://raw.githubusercontent.com/NGnius/mps/master/extras/demo.png)

-A language all about iteration to play your music files.
+Sort, filter and analyse your music to create great playlists.
 This project implements the interpreter (mps-interpreter), music player (mps-player), and CLI interface for MPS (root).
 The CLI interface includes a REPL for running scripts.
 The REPL interactive mode also provides more details about using MPS through the `?help` command.